 - March 12th: Press conference: From now on, meetings with 100+ people are forbidden, people are advised to work from home if possible and to stay home when they have symptoms.
+Because of this, people with mild symptoms will no longer be tested (not mentioned in the conference or official update).
 It is said that North Brabant has entered the mitigation phase, while containment is still attempted in the rest of the country.
 In North Brabant, they couldn't find the source for some of the infections and didn't have enough time for contact tracing.

 - March 13th: Jaap van Dissel says '50% of the people in the Netherlands may become infected' and: 'The virus will stay with us, we will have to go through this as a society'.